aryan-arabshahi/invoice/README.md

 There are **three main layers**:
 * The controller layer which is responsible to handle the incoming requests.
-* The service layer which is responsible to handle the application lo,gic.
+* The service layer which is responsible to handle the application logic.
-* The repository layer which is the data presentation layer.
+* The repository layer which is the data access layer.